MadsAlbertsen/multi-metagenome/docs/step9.md

 ## PCA on the subset

-As there is multiple genomes in the subset we make a PCA on the scaffolds in the subset using [vegan](http://cran.r-project.org/web/packages/vegan/index.html) and store the information in a new variable `g1.s.B`.
+As there is multiple genomes in the subset we make a PCA on the `tetranucleotide frequencies` of the extracted scaffolds using [vegan](http://cran.r-project.org/web/packages/vegan/index.html) and store the information in a new variable `g1.s.B`.

 {% highlight r %}
 rda <- rda(kmer[g1.s.A$name, 2:ncol(kmer)], scale = T)